JonathanGrossman/python_basics/08_operators.md

 if total_price > 100:
   ...
 ```
 The code above checks whether `total_price` is greater than `100`.
-After checking whether the expression `total_price` evaluates to `True`, you can direct your Python application to do something.
+After checking whether the expression containing `total_price` evaluates to `True`, you can direct your Python application to do something.

 ```python
 # example of doing something if condition is True